GilDev/TaraniTunes/README.md

 ----

 * Automatically play next music after the current one is finished (no idea how to do this).
-* Work on the “[playlist.txt](Example/SOUNDS/playlist.txt)” file, it looks like it crashes with too much songs.
-Maybe use a standard Lua table syntax.

 Suggestions for OpenTX's API